nevermined-io/app_docs/docs/environments/07-testing.md

 # Testing

-The Point of Sales testing environment is free to use and where users can interact with the application without using real money.
-The existing testing environment (Environment id: `appTesting`) is available at [https://testing.nevermined.app/](https://testing.nevermined.app/).
+The Point of Sales testing environment is available at [https://testing.nevermined.app/](https://testing.nevermined.app/).
+This environment is free to use and allows users to interact with the application without using real money.
+The environment ID for this testing instance is `appTesting`.

 ## Nevermined Testing Deployments